Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Background and Related Work

 \subsection{Background}

-Various approaches have been proposed in the literature to address the problem of interpretability \cite{Burkart2021,Guidotti2019survey}.
+Various approaches have been proposed in the literature to address the problem of interpretability~\cite{Burkart2021,Guidotti2019survey}.
 In general, explainable models can be categorized into two main approaches: transparent and opaque models~\cite{Belle2021, Fernandez2019}.
 Transparent models are already interpretable by design.
-They allow a user to understand how the model works by directly inspecting and extracting its feature importances.
+They allow people to understand how the model works by directly inspecting and extracting its feature importance.
 Decision trees and linear regressions are examples of interpretable models~\cite{Fernandez2019}.

-Conversely, opaque models are those whose internal mechanics are a mystery because humans cannot examine how these intelligent systems function.
-Even if one could look inside these models, their internal mechanisms would be so complex that it would be impossible to make sense of their predictions.
+Conversely, opaque models have internal mechanics that are a mystery because humans cannot examine how these intelligent systems function.
+Even if one could look inside these models, their internal mechanisms would be so complex that making sense of their predictions would be impossible.
 XAI methods that extract insights about feature importance in black-box models are called model-agnostic.

 Explainable machine learning approaches can also be classified into two categories based on their scope: local and global interpretability.
 Global interpretability corresponds to the overall set of features that contribute to the predictions of a general predictive system.
-They enable a general comprehension and understanding of the predictive system \cite{Miller2019}.
+They enable a general comprehension and understanding of the predictive system~\cite{Miller2019}.
 Alternatively, local interpretability is concerned with generating interpretations for a specific local data point rather than providing the overall interpretations of the predictive system.
 It corresponds to generating interpretations in a specific area of the input space.
 The decision surface of the model becomes smoother as the input space is restricted.
 Local interpretability is often achieved through local example-based techniques or local surrogates, which simulate a limited region surrounding an example~\cite{Ribeiro2016,Guidotti2019survey,Fernandez2019,Moreira2021DSS}.